-During the months of March to November, you also have the chance to see Humbpack whales on thier annual migration between Antarctica and the Great Barrier Reef.
-The whales love the calm waters of Jervis Bay and it is uncomon to see more than a dozen whales on a single cruise
+During the months of March to November, you also have the chance to see Humpback whales on their annual migration between Antarctica and the Great Barrier Reef.
+The whales love the calm waters of Jervis Bay and it is uncommon to see more than a dozen whales on a single cruise

 Whale watching cruises, like this one, go further out of the bay than dolphin cruises and take between 2.5 and 3 hours.